asadullahjan/e-learning_platform/finalterm/finalterm-report-structure.md

 - 🚀 **Security Middleware**: Add AllowedHostsOriginValidator and AuthMiddlewareStack
 - 🚀 **Performance Optimization**: Redis connection pooling and message compression
-- 🚀 **Monitoring**: Add logging and performance metrics
+- 🚀 **Monitoring**: Add logging and performance metrics Deployment

+For this project, I handled the full deployment process, integrating multiple services and automating server-side operations.

+The backend runs on AlwaysData, which was the most challenging part of deployment.
+Their web platform is minimal, so almost everything had to be done via command-line automation and server-side orchestration using SSH.
+I wrote shell scripts to:

+Activate the virtual environment

+Install dependencies with pip

+Run Django migrations

+Collect static files and configure media directories

+Set proper permissions

+Start the ASGI server with Daphne

+These scripts are triggered automatically via AlwaysData’s Git post-receive hooks, ensuring that every push to the main branch updates the server without manual intervention.
+Environment variables are managed with a .env file, which is sourced by the deployment scripts to configure secrets, ALLOWED_HOSTS, CORS origins, and other critical settings.

+For frontend hosting, I used Vercel, which seamlessly serves the Next.js frontend and communicates with the backend API.
+For the database, I relied on Supabase for PostgreSQL, and Redis was integrated for caching and WebSocket functionality.
+Initially, I considered using Render for the backend, but their credit card requirement prevented this, so AlwaysData was chosen as a flexible alternative.

+Additionally, I leveraged GitHub Actions to manage automated deployment workflows.
+Pushes to the backend directory trigger deployment scripts, while the frontend is handled separately by Vercel.
+This setup ensures that development and production environments stay synchronized without manual intervention.

+Overall, the deployment process required careful orchestration of multiple services, command-line automation, and continuous integration through GitHub Actions, resulting in a reliable and maintainable production setup.

 ### **Technical Decisions Summary**